CodyGreen1904/PortlandStateJavaSummer2021/apptbook/src/main/resources/edu/pdx/cs410J/greencod/README.txt

-This is a README file!
+This is a README file for Project 1!
+This program reads in arguments to create an appointment, then adds those appointments to an appointment book class that will be updated in later projects.